 Opening a document is one of the most basic features of any application, and most applications offer several ways of doing it.
 LibreOffice is the same, giving users several ways to open documents.
-This page has descriptions, images, and a video of opening documents for the first time.
+This page has descriptions, images, and a video of opening documents.

 Users can search their computer’s hard drives and drives connected to their computers for documents they want to open.
 This is done through the Open dialog which is opened in four ways.
 They are in the sub-sections below.